ammarozkan/TBWG/README.md

 TBWGDF_Compiler does not compile correctly.
 It will bombard a lot of errors when tried to compile the compiled C code.
 It should be able to fixed by analyzing.

-If you see this, I'll probably work on this soon.

 ## Using TBWGDF_Compiler

 For compiling a proper Project folder with TBWGDF_Compiler, files